• Skip to primary navigation

 Opt for smaller types of furniture, such as bistro-style pieces.

 Foldable furniture is a plus, as you can tuck the pieces away when not in use.
-This will free up more space on your patio (or your balcony if you don’t even have a patio!).
+This will free up more room on your patio (or your balcony if you don’t even have a patio!).

 Take Advantage of the Perimeter